wolas/checkout/README.md

 * Checkout functionality with a fully manageable discount system
 * each pricing_rule has a code, matched to every item to see wether it applies, the resulting items are called selected_items
 * Rules are defined by two parameters:
   * Condition: which is a function over selected_items determining wether the discount can be applied or not.
-Return true or false
+Returns true or false
   * Discount: again, a function over selected_items which determines the amount to be discounted. returns an Integer
 * Helper methods are present to provide more human like coding.
 These include buy_more_than_x_get_y_off_each and buy_x_get_y_free
-* The main effort has been to provide a fully customisable discount system paired with Beautiful syntax.
+* The main effort has been to provide a fully customisable discount system paired with beautiful syntax.

 Considerations